Fossil Hunting Parks in Ohio

 Caesar Creek State Park Fossils

-This Ohio Sate Park is near Xenia and Lebanon Ohio, in the Southwest corner of the state.
+This Ohio State Park is near Xenia and Lebanon, Ohio, in the Southwest corner of the state.
 The park boasts crystal clear waters, boating, camping, and a lodge.
-What you won’t find ont the Ohio State Park Page is the abundance of fossils found at the park at the spillway.
+What you won’t find on the Ohio State Park Page is the abundance of fossils found at the park at the spillway.

-The accessibility of the fossils is due to the creation/blasting of the spillway by the Army Core of Engineers back in the day…
+The accessibility of the fossils is due to the creation/blasting of the spillway by the Army Corps of Engineers back in the day…

 Caesar Creek State Park Page